 Scoring Criteria for Judges

-Did the presentation clearly and systematically address the moderator’s question?
+Did the presentation clearly and systematically address question posed about the case?
+(5 pts)

 5 = Crystal clear presentation with all key dimensions appropriately addressed.

 4 = Reasonably clear and systematic with most key dimensions well developed.

 3 = Hard to follow the argument.
 Significant dimensions missed (passable).

 2 = Serious logical problems or underdeveloped argument (poor).

 1 = Incoherent presentation that ignored relevant moral dimensions.

 Did the team clearly identify and thoroughly discuss the central ethical dimensions of the case?
 (5 pts)

 5 = Exactly identified and thoroughly discussed.

 4 = Mostly identified and major issues discussed.